bradeneast/oakstudio.co/src/projects/harmony-health/content.md

   </Import>
 </section>

-I selected [Inter](//github.com/rsms/inter/), a modern, trustworthy typeface befitting of this small business.
+We selected [Inter](//github.com/rsms/inter/), a modern, trustworthy typeface befitting of this small business.
 Some letterforms were tweaked to make the mark slightly more approachable.

 <section>
   <Import from="/_/~/BeforeAfter.html">